Zhao Wei: Rise to stardom (1998–2001)

 The hard work of the cast yielded unexpected results.
 This comedic period drama quickly became a phenomenal sensation and swept TV ratings in Taiwan, mainland China, Hong Kong and Southeast Asian countries such as Singapore and Vietnam.
 Zhao rose to prominence and became a household name overnight.
 In 1999, she became the youngest actress to win the Golden Eagle Award for Best Actress.
 She is regarded by many as mainland China's first "national idol", and was named one of Taiwan's "Top Ten Most Outstanding Individuals in Television".
-She is also regarded as one of China's Four Dan Actresses.
 However, alongside the phenomenal success were increasingly negative critics in mainland China, attacking the rebellious role as a "bad influence" over children.
-During the Chinese People's Political Consultative Conference in 2002, a member of the CPPCC submit a proposal to boycott the "little swallow".
+During the Chinese People's Political Consultative Conference (CPPCC) in 2002, a member of the CPPCC submitted a proposal to boycott the "little swallow".

 Zhao once again worked with Chiung Yao for the 2001 television series Romance in the Rain, a costume drama set in the 1930s and 1940s.
 In this series, Zhao played a vengeful girl who tried to exact revenge against her parents.
 The series was a commercial success, and recorded the highest ratings of the year.

 Zhao soon felt that she had achieved all she could in television and began to shift her career focus from TV to films.